UX DESIGN • CONTENT DESIGN • UX RESEARCH

 Conducting an Audit

-I started by auditing the existing screens previously written and designed for both the mentor and mentee flows and making notes about my findings.
+I started by auditing the existing screens that had been previously written and designed for both the mentor and mentee flows.
+I carefully reviewed each screen to assess usability, content clarity, and consistency, making detailed notes on areas that needed improvement.
+This process helped identify opportunities for optimization.

 Desk Research and SWOT Analysis